[Growing A Beard] For The First Time

 After eight weeks, you should be well on track for your ‘Yeard’.
 Now at this stage, you only want to ensure that you’re washing your beard once a week and that you’re using your beard oil every day.
 But, if you now want to start styling your beard, you can introduce beard balm as it’s great for shaping and definition.

-I personally use the beard oil at night and the beard balm in the morning to style.
+I personally use the beard oil or butter at night and the beard balm in the morning to style.
 There’s not really a need to use them both at the same time.
-Take a look at the beard balms from The Bedfordshire Beard Company.
-Mango is my favourite.
+Take a look at the beard balms that we offer here at Twisted Moustache.
+All natural and made with essential oils.

 The moustache is a tricky area to trim, but there are some great videos on YouTube that you should check out.
 I love the videos on YouTube by BeardBrand.
 Check out this Moustache trimming video - Taming the Beast.